Chehalis School District: Cascade, Olympic, and R.E. Bennett elementary schools

 Prior to the construction of the Lintott and Smith elementary schools, elementary students in the public school system in Chehalis attended Cascade Elementary School for kindergarten and first grade, R.E.
 Bennett Elementary School for second and third grades, and Olympic Elementary School for fourth and fifth grades.
 Both the Bennett and Cascade schools were designed by Jacque “Jack” DeForest Griffin, an influential architect in 1920s Chehalis, specifically in the Chehalis Downtown Historic District.

+The Olympic School was given its moniker officially in June 1960, intentionally named after the Olympic Mountains.
+The school building was constructed during 1960 at a cost of over and originally contained eight classrooms, a gymnasium and multi-purpose room, and a library.

 Cascade Elementary School was converted into an apartment building and opened as such in 2025.
 The structure, located on Second Street, was added to the Washington State Heritage Register in October 2025.
-The school was subsequently nominated for a listing on the National Register of Historic Places.
+The school was listed on the National Register of Historic Places in 2026.

+The R.E.
+Bennett school building and property was sold for over $2.3 million in August 2026 to a Centralia church organization.
+The property, along with Cascade, had previously been sold in 2021 for $1.87 million.
+The auditorium, which has a 850-seat capacity, is to be converted into a chapel and the church organization immediately began remodeling and maintenance projects to open the school for the 2026-2027 year.
+As of 2026, the schoolhouse is used as a private Christian school for grades kindergarten through 12th grade.

 Chehalis High School

 The boys' basketball team won the 1922 state title when the team for Toppenish High School conceded the championship to Chehalis without playing the final game.